gadcode/alx-system_engineering-devops/README.md

 # ALX System Engineering and DevOps

-This repo emcompasses the core of system engineering and devops.
+This repo encompasses all the core of Systems Engineering and DevOps challenges given in the ALX Software Engineering program.